 How do I report a code violation?

-To make a code violation complaint regarding suspected building, zoning, grading, or well & septic issues within unincorporated Sonoma County, please follow the instructions on the Code Enforcement page.
+To make a code violation complaint regarding suspected building, zoning, grading, or well & septic issues within unincorporated Sonoma County, please follow the instructions on the Make a Code Compliance Complaint page.

 Can I report a code violation anonymously?

 We do not accept anonymous complaints.
 You may request your name and contact information be kept confidential.
 (Which will not be disclosed unless court ordered by a judge.)